-Competitive Landscape in Wet-AMD
+Competitive Landscape

 Off-label use of bevacizumab (Avastin) is estimated to be at least 50% of the overall market in the United States.
-The current FDA approved market leaders for the treatment of wet AMD are VEGF inhibitors, including LUCENTIS and EYLEA.
-Annual revenue (worldwide) was approximately \$9.0 billion in 2018 for the approved anti-VEGF therapeutics LUCENTIS and EYLEA alone.
-Additionally, in 2019, BEOVU (brolucizumbab-dbll) was approved by the FDA as another anti-VEGF for the treatment of wet AMD.
+The current FDA approved market leaders for the treatment of wet AMD are VEGF inhibitors, including LUCENTIS, EYLEA and BEOVU.
+Annual revenue (worldwide) for anti-VEGF therapies was estimated to be \$13.1 billion in 2020 (Guidehouse Triangulation of Global Data, Market Scope and Investor Forecasts (2020)).
 Bevacizumab, LUCENTIS, EYLEA and BEOVU are all administered via frequent intravitreal injections directly into the eye.
-We are developing ONS-5010 as an approved bevacizumab for the treatment of wet AMD, as well as DME and BRVO.
+We are developing ONS-5010 as an approved ophthalmic formulation of bevacizumab for the treatment of wet AMD, as well as DME and BRVO.